 MArch applicants who have completed or are about to complete an undergraduate degree in a non-professional program in architecture or environmental studies may apply for advanced standing in design.
-Advanced standing is determined after a complete review of the applicant’s portfolio, transcripts, and relevant course syllabi by the admissions committee.
+Advanced standing is determined after a complete review of the applicant’s portfolio and transcripts by the admissions committee.

 A maximum of 30% of credits counted toward any master’s degree at Syracuse University may be accepted from another institution.
 For the MArch degree, advanced standing applicants may be eligible to receive up to 33 credits counted toward their degree, allowing a student to complete the degree in as few as two years.